openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 There are no current plans for any more values, but more may be added in the future.

-The value of the `DefaultPlacement` field will affect the defaulting behavior of `IngressController`'s `.spec.replicas` and `.spec.nodePlacement` fields.
-In the absence of an `IngressController` resource created by the user/installer, or when the user/installer creates an `IngressController` with these fields omitted, the Cluster Ingress Operator will choose the default values for those fields based on the value of `DefaultPlacement`.

-When the value of `DefaultPlacement` is `Workers`, the defaulting behavior of `.spec.replicas` and `.spec.nodePlacement` will be the same as it is today: `.spec.replicas` will be chosen according to the value of `InfrastructureTopology`, namely `1` when `SingleReplica` or `2` when `HighlyAvailable`. `.spec.nodePlacement` will always just be:
+When the value of `DefaultPlacement` is `Workers`, the defaulting behavior of `.spec.replicas` and `.spec.nodePlacement` will be the same as it is today: `.spec.replicas` will be treated according to the value of `InfrastructureTopology`, namely `1` when `SingleReplica` or `2` when `HighlyAvailable`. `.spec.nodePlacement` will always just be: